prashantm250/E-Commerce-Customer-Behavior-Analysis-using-SQL/README.md

 # E-Commerce-Customer-Behavior-Analysis-using-SQL
-End-to-end SQL analysis of an E-Commerce Customer Behavior dataset using MySQL.
-Performed data exploration, customer segmentation, revenue analysis, churn prediction, delivery performance, discount impact, and customer retention analysis to generate actionable business insights through advanced SQL queries
+📌 Project Overview

+This project analyzes E-Commerce Customer Behavior using MySQL to uncover business insights related to customer retention, revenue trends, sales performance, delivery efficiency, discounts, and customer satisfaction.

+The objective is to transform raw transactional data into actionable business insights that help improve profitability, customer experience, and decision-making.